 - Completed: We helped Freeport Conservation Trust raise funds for their new Marsh View parcel on the Yarmouth-Freeport line, on the Cousins River.

-- Campaign under way: We’re working with Maine Coast Heritage Trust to raise funds to conserve 82 acres on the Cousins River in Yarmouth
+- The Cousins River Marsh project, working with Maine Coast Heritage Trust RRCT is raising funds to conserve 82 acres on the Cousins River in Yarmouth

-- Campaign under way: We’re working with Gray-New Gloucester Little League to conserve more than 180 acres in New Gloucester, including some of the best ecology in the Royal River watershed and pivotal parcels for a village trail network on the historic Interurban railway.
-With more than $300,000 raised to date, we have confidence we will reach our ambitious goals.
+- RRCT is working with Gray-New Gloucester Little League to conserve more than 180 acres in New Gloucester, including some of the best ecology in the Royal River watershed and pivotal parcels for a village trail network on the historic Interurban railway.
+With more than $400,000 raised to date, we have confidence that we can reach our goal.

-We invite your business to sponsor RRCT Celebrates and to contribute toward these acquisition projects!
+We invite your business to sponsor RRCT Celebrates and to contribute toward these acquisition projects with more to come!
 We’d love to promote your business as a conservation leader in the Royal River region.
 Visit our Business Partnership Page for sponsorship opportunities.